sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Portal_Framework/Adding_a_New_Portal_Page.md

 ## Setting up the Web Page

-The portal system was designed interact with remote content that is opended inside the Studio.
-First we need to add some JavaScript resources.
+The portal system was designed to interact with remote content that is opened inside the Studio.
+First, we need to add some JavaScript resources.
 You can find them at the GitHub repo here:

 [https://github.com/aptana/studio3-sdk/tree/master/portal/sample](https://github.com/aptana/studio3-sdk/tree/master/portal/sample)